 What the University can offer local residents

-As well as running a variety of short courses throughout the year to suit all interests and abilities, Kingston University offers a wide range of amenities and facilities available for local community use.
+As well as running a variety of short courses throughout the year, Kingston University offers a wide range of amenities and facilities available for local community use.
 Our restaurants and cafes are open to members of the public and visitors are welcome to make use of our libraries on a reference basis.

 Sports, recreation and complementary therapies

-The University has recently invested significantly in improving its fitness and outdoor sports facilities and has built a new sports pavilion at its sports ground in Tolworth.
-The outdoor sports facilities are available for hire by members of the local community throughout the year.
+The University provides a fantastic outdoor sports facility, offering a variety of sports pitches, parking and an impressive sports pavilion at its sports ground in Tolworth.
+The outdoor sports facilities are available for hire by organisations, clubs and members of the local community.

 The University also supports talented athletes living in the local area who are not studying at the University through its Sports Performance Programme.
 Talented athletes competing at the highest level and living locally can apply to get access to a variety of support services from the University.

-We run a sports volunteering programme providing our students with training and sports coaching qualifications.
+Our Volunteers Inspiring People via Sport (VIPS) programme provides our students with training and sports coaching qualifications.
 These students then volunteer in the local community, contributing to the development of sport in the area.

 Book a Kingston University venue or a live musician for your function